buildah-add

 src Excludes files named src and the directory src as well as any content in it.

 Lines starting with ! (exclamation mark) can be used to make exceptions to exclusions.
-The following is an example .containerignore file that uses this mech
+The following is an example .containerignore file that uses this mechanism:

 *.doc